Michael Herck

 Michael Herck (born 4 August 1988 in Bucharest, Romania) is a Romanian-Belgian retired racing driver.

 Career

 Early life

 Herck was adopted at the age of one and a half years by millionaire André Herck, a Belgian citizen born in Bucharest.
-Herck grew up in Monaco, and began his racing career in karting in France.
+Herck grew up in Monaco, and began his racing career in karting in France where he won the French national title in the Minime category in 2000.

 Formula Renault

 After karting, Herck moved to the Formula Renault Monza Winter Series in 2003 and competed in the full series the next year.
 He won the 2004 championship with five wins and 375 points.
 He also competed in the Belgian and Spanish 1.6-litre series in 2004, winning the latter championship.

 In 2007 he drove in the Formula Renault 3.5 Series for the Comtec Racing team, but failed to score any points.

 Formula Three

 Herck moved to Formula Three for 2005, winning the Austrian championship.
 He also made selected appearances in that year's British and German championships.
 In 2006 he competed in the Formula 3 Euro Series with backing from compatriot Bas Leinders, scoring twelve points to finish fifteenth in the championship.